-■ 13 Active usage of the Analog I/O module in the HART master mode a Up to 6 external devices with HART signal output
+■ 15 Active usage of the Analog I/O module in the HART master mode

 The maximum current consumption for the connected HART devices is 24 mA (i.e. 4 mA per device if 6 devices are connected).

 6.1.9 Connection of a RTD